AlpinDale/VNParser/README.md

 - rUGP

 `jpn-remover.py` removes any instance of Japanese text from a file.
+`square-bracket-remover.py` finds all instances of strings of characters enclosed in square brackets, such as font indicators etc, and removes them.

 ### Note:
 Due to the nature of VNs, the formatting might differ even on VNs from the same engine.
 You may have to manually look through the finished product and check for any problems.
 Most likely, it won't be a problem.